Baoquansi Caves

 The Baoquansi Caves (保全寺石窟 (Bǎoquánsìshíkū)) is a Buddhist site located on the western bank of Pingdingchuan, Taibai Township, Heshui County, Gansu in Northwest China.
 Built during the Northern Wei Dynasty (386AD–534AD) and excavated on an 8-meter tall cliff, Baoquansi consists of 25 horseshoe-shaped niches and 153 stone statues.
 Most of the niches have been well preserved, however some parts have been damaged by erosion and looting.
 The Baoquansi Caves is a valuable site to study the spread of Buddhism since it is located on one of the ancient northern Silk Road paths.

 Niches description & list

 The Baoquansi Caves were carved into a cliff wall and are 40 meters long and eight meters high, with the grottoes running east to west.
 Among the niches, three, four, five, and six are the largest.
 Some of these niches are square-shaped while others are horseshoe-shaped or domed.
 The largest of all is niche four.
 The width, height, and depth are all three meters.
 The main wall consists of the Buddhas Śākyamuni and Prabhūtaratna sitting side by side with Maitreya.
 The north and south walls are each composed of two Buddhas.
-There are also two Bodhisattvas standing at the entrance.
+There are also two Bodhisattva standing at the entrance.